 The rain eases, and we hike back to the owlet site, hoping for a better view.
 We hear the owlet in the distance, but that's it.
 It does not come in.
 We return to the hotel, vowing to try again late in the afternoon.

 By 3:30pm, Adun and I are back at the owlet site.
 We wait there until dark.
 We hear it call just a couple of times from far away.
 A steady stream of tired looking hikers passes us.
 Adun comments "when they start the hike they are like heroes, but when they return they look defeated".
 After darkness falls we switch strategies and start taping for for Bartell's (brown) wood-owl.
-This is either a race of brown wood owl, a bird I have seen in Sabah and Kerela, or a rare endemic species found on Java's uplands.
+This is either (depending on the taxonomist) a race of brown wood owl, a bird I have seen in Sabah and Kerela, or a rare endemic species found on Java's uplands.
 Regardless, I don't find one tonight.
 This does not surprise me, as Adun explains he has never seen or heard one at Gede.
 Soon the rains start again in earnest, we run through the darkness down slippery cobbled trail to a stone shelter by the entrance.
 It's packed with soaked hikers smoking and eating snacks.
 It's a jovial sort of place to while away an hour listening to the heavy rain pound the metal roof.

 Eventually we decide to throw in the towel, and return to the hotel, checking the pond behind the mosque along the way (no fish owls there today).
 I eat dinner, say thanks to Rizki and then a driver takes me, with Adun, back to Jakarta airport.
 I'm exhausted and fall asleep before we leave Cibodas, waking in a daze at the airport terminal.
 I walk into the terminal and find a nice bench to sleep on.